 13.126 As discussed in Chapter 2, the ALRC is a law reform body and, as such, has necessarily sought to limit the recommendations in this Report to its core expertise-the law.
 There are, of course, a wide range of issues outside the law that impact upon the effectiveness of the family law system.
-The expertise and professionalism of individuals working in the system is critical.
-Despite the diversity of professions and specialisations in the system-including lawyers, psychologists, psychiatrists, and social workers, among others-there is no single body responsible for accrediting individuals working in the family law system, nor any specific minimum standards required at a system level.
+The expertise and professionalism of individuals working in the system-including lawyers, psychologists, psychiatrists, and social workers, among others-there is no single body responsible for accrediting individuals working in the family law system, nor any specific minimum standards required at a system level.